cultuurnet/apidocs/projects/uitpas/docs/errors.md

 * **Title**: `Invalid distribution key`
 * **Status**: `400`

-The request you are trying to perform cannot complete because the no valid distribution key can be found.
+The request you are trying to perform cannot complete because no valid distribution key can be found.

 ## invalid-insz-number